maboiteaspam/dns-server-via-dht/README.md

 ...
 ```

 It does not work.
-This node has not registered ublic key for such DNS record.
+This node has not registered public key for such DNS record.
 It won t resolve it.

 Let s add the public key for this DNS record.